lewislbr/plants-almanac/README.md

 ### Users service

-Enables the creation, authentication and authorization of users, as well as generation and revokation of [PASETO](https://paseto.io/) tokens.
+Enables the creation, authentication, and information of users, as well as the generation, validation, and revokation of [PASETO](https://paseto.io/) tokens.

 It is a Go application connected to a cloud PostgreSQL database stored in ElephantSQL, and it uses Redis as a cache to store revoked tokens.
 It follows the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and uses the standard library as much as possible.